 Chief Data Officer

-Mr. Kaouk graduated from the United States Naval Academy with a Bachelor of Science degree, earned a Master’s from the University of Virginia, and a PhD from the University of Maryland, College Park.
-He is also a Senior Fellow in the Excellence in Government Fellows Program.
+Ted graduated from the United States Naval Academy with a Bachelor of Science degree, earned a master’s from the University of Virginia, and a PhD from the University of Maryland, College Park.
+He is a Senior Fellow in the Excellence in Government Fellows Program and was recently selected as a candidate for the federal government Chief Information Officer (CIO)/Chief Information Security Officer (CISO) Senior Executive Candidate Development Program (CDP).